MJ Maynard Talks Advocacy, Mentorship, and the Future of Transit

 Ad Loading...

-“I think people saw the value of transit during COVID more than ever before,” she says.
+“I think people saw the value of transit during COVID more than ever before,” she said.
 “Even if you’ll never get on a bus or train, you rely on someone who does.
 The person serving you at your favorite restaurant or the nurse caring for you in the hospital, someone got there by way of public transit.”

 That message, Maynard-Carey argues, must be at the heart of transit advocacy.

-“We have to make sure that those who may never use public transit understand its value — how it moves our economy, connects employers and employees, provides independence for seniors, and access to education and healthcare,” she says.
+“We have to make sure that those who may never use public transit understand its value — how it moves our economy, connects employers and employees, provides independence for seniors, and access to education and healthcare,” she said.

 From Hospitality to Public Service